wantafanta/purple/README.md

 Only tested on Ubuntu 18.10/19.04/19.10 Desktop (minimal) in VMware Workstation.

 `
+# run without sudo
-sudo bash redteam.sh
+bash redteam.sh | tee redteam.log
 `

-Press enter a few times, choose yes, next, ctrl+c etc.
+Press enter a few times, choose yes, next etc.

 Grabs the latests version of all tools.
 Where possible run in a virtual environment using pipenv.